xinwenfu/GenCyber/DigitalForensics/README.md

 Recall a sequene of 0s and 1s is a binary number, which can be converted into a decimal number.

 <img src="https://user-images.githubusercontent.com/69218457/193349270-6a068f88-7190-43a2-920b-879a99149431.png" width=320>

+There are a few concepts about the hard disk, including track, sector, cylinder and head.
+The hard disk formatted as concentric circles on the platter surfaces known as tracks.
+A platter has two surfaces.
+A read-write head is used to access each surface.
+A sector is a curved section of a track and can contain 512 bits of data.
+Corresponding tracks on all plantar surfaces of a hard disk form a cylinder.
+A sector has a coordinate of (cylinder, head, sector).
+A cluster is one or more 1 or more contiguous sectors.
+An operating system allocates clusters of disk space to a file.
+Cluster is the minimum unit used by an OS to allocate disk space to files.

 ### File Allocation Table (FAT)